 Occurs around 01:25:00-01:28:00

 In what is probably the most important scene in the documentary, Amin meets with a group of doctors.
-Schroeder's narration explains: 'Amin gets ready to face a much more critical audience than his usual audiences.
-It is a gathering of the capital's eminent physicians.'
+Schroeder's narration explains: 'Amin gets ready to face a much more critical audience

 After some silly joking and patronization about the doctor's intelligence and diligence, the floor is opened for questions.
 Without any direct commentary by Schroeder and using only framing and zooming, Schroeder is able to show both how out of depth and how chilling Amin is.